FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 More specifically:

 - Take all trials measured at a given load.
-- The sum of the durations of all bad full-length trials is called the bad sum.
+- The sum of the durations of all full-length high-loss trials is called the high-loss sum.
-- The sum of the durations of all good full-length trials is called the good sum.
+- The sum of the durations of all full-length low-loss trials is called the low-loss sum.
-- The result of adding the bad sum plus the good sum is called the measured sum.
+- The result of adding the high-loss sum plus the low-loss sum is called the measured sum.
 - The larger of the measured sum and the Goal Duration Sum is called the whole sum.
 - The whole sum minus the measured sum is called the missing sum.
-- The optimistic exceed ratio is the bad sum divided by the whole sum.
+- The optimistic exceed ratio is the high-loss sum divided by the whole sum.
-- The pessimistic exceed ratio is the bad sum plus the missing sum, that divided by the whole sum.
+- The pessimistic exceed ratio is the high-loss sum plus the missing sum, that divided by the whole sum.
 - If the optimistic exceed ratio is larger than the Goal Exceed Ratio, the load is classified as an upper bound.
 - If the pessimistic exceed ratio is not larger than the Goal Exceed Ratio, the load is classified as a lower bound.
 - Else, the load is classified as undecided.